thirstycode/Raspi-output-catcher/README.md

 -	04:46:40 PM 18 09 --> some error with posting having username shraddha.kapoor.sweet
 -	04:46:21 PM 18 09 --> some error with posting having username realshrutihaasan
 -	04:45:51 PM 18 09 --> some error with posting having username kriti.sanon143
--	01:18:45 PM 18 09 --> some error with posting having username shraddha.kapoor.sweet
--	01:18:28 PM 18 09 --> posted with username disha.patani.updates
+-	01:18:45 PM 18 09 --> some error with posting having username shraddha.kapoor.swe-	0-	01:18:28 PM 18 09 --> posted with username disha.patani.updates
 -	01:18:00 PM 18 09 --> some error with posting having username realshrutihaasan
 -	01:17:44 PM 18 09 --> some error with posting having username tamannaah.143
 -	01:17:27 PM 18 09 --> some error with posting having username kriti.sanon143